l1siki-dev/okinawa_gametheory/README.md

 Tokyo got the switch to ruin Okinawa.
 "If you don't obey, I can make you bankrupt by just stopping the aid."
 The money is sent to make Okinawa poor and dependent.
-So Tokyo can control Okinawa. (e.g., bases) "Okinawa Promotion" is a lie.
+So Tokyo can control Okinawa. (e.g., bases) "Okinawa Promotion" is a facade.

 ### Conclusion: Stop the aid.